manasvityagi/IoT_Dashboard/Journal.md

 `heroku pg:psql`.

-heroku restart; heroku pg:reset DATABASE --confirm APP-NAME; heroku run rake db:migrate
+heroku restart; heroku pg:reset DATABASE --confirm thingboard; heroku run rake db:migrate

 tyagi.tech does not work, but www.tyagi.tech does !
 Something to do with dns configuration, but could not find anything on the controlpanel of domain provider.